Coy-Z/Coy-Z.github.io/articles/brachistochrone.md

 # Brachistochrone Problem

 The problem objective is to find the shape of a slope connecting two points, such that a ball rolling down the slope (from the higher to lower point) would do so in the shortest time.
-The gif attached below illustrates this concept, using three curves: the path of shortest distance, the path of highest maximum acceleration and the brachistochrone.
+The gif (taken from <a href="https://nilabhasaha.wordpress.com/2019/02/24/a-tour-through-some-curves-part-1-the-brachistochrone-problem/">nilabhasaha.wordpress.com</a>) attached below illustrates this concept, using three curves: the path of shortest distance, the path of highest maximum acceleration and the brachistochrone.

 <img src="/files/brachistochrone.gif" alt="" width="400" height="200"/>